 Discuss savings options

-Most likely your child has a standard savings account.
-Now is the time to talk about the advantages and disadvantages of more complex savings vehicles and perhaps open up such an account.
+Most likely, your child has a standard savings account.
+Now is the time to talk about the advantages and disadvantages of more complex savings vehicles and perhaps open up such a statement.

 Explain the differences between regular savings, money market accounts and certificates of deposit and their various uses.
-If your child is two years away from college and CD interest rates are attractive, for instance, this may be a good time to open a 24-month CD and deposit college savings money.
+If your child is two years away from college and CD interest rates are attractive, for instance, this may be an excellent time to open a 24-month CD and deposit college savings money.